 Though the jobs of Pomeranians have changed greatly, you won't now find them pulling a sled or herding livestock.

-Pomeranians are also bred to be exquisite-looking Kennel Club show dogs and compete each year at Westminster Kennel Club dog show, at Crufts Dog Show, at National Breed Club, and other Pomeranian Club events.
-Quality Poms are used by dog breeders in specialist breeding programs.
+Pomeranians are also bred to be exquisite-looking Kennel Club show dogs and compete each year at the Westminster Kennel Club dog show, the Crufts Dog Show, the National Breed Club, and other Pomeranian Club events.
+Dog breeders in specialist breeding programs use quality Poms.

-The Pomeranian is one of the most recognized American Kennel Club breeds all over the world.
+The Pomeranian is one of the most recognized American Kennel Club breeds worldwide.
 They are known for being friendly, playful, and affectionate towards their humans.
-They are most often seen as companions for children or seniors who want an easy-going pet that won't hassle them too much.
+They are often seen as companions for children or seniors who want an easy-going pet that won’t hassle them too much.

 You know what they say about Pomeranians being the cuddliest puppies in existence.
 For this reason, it's no surprise that these little furballs love nothing more than lounging around on your lap while you read or watch TV together.
 That's the reason Pomeranians always top the list of lap dog breeds.

-Pomeranians are also very sensitive, and they can read your emotions, even the tiniest change in posture or facial expression.
-They're such amazing dogs.
-You might think that it's just a dog thing, but in reality, these little guys have an excellent sense of smell as well.
+Pomeranians are also very sensitive and can read your emotions, even the tiniest change in posture or facial expression.
+They’re such amazing dogs.
+You might think it’s just a dog thing, but these little guys also have an excellent sense of smell.

-Pomeranians are known for their exuberant personality, and it's not hard to see why.
-This lively dog breed requires a lot of attention from owners who want them as best friends or family members.
+Pomeranians are known for their exuberant personality, and it’s not hard to see why.
+This lively dog breed requires much attention from owners who want them as best friends or family members.
 Pomeranians need positive reinforcement training, so your interactions with these very vocal creatures will be rewarding.

 Conclusion: What Were Pomeranians Bred For?